MicrosoftDocs/powerapps-docs/powerapps-docs/user/navigation.md

 ## Reference panel

 The reference panel is a great way to get work done without moving away from the screen you're on.
-You can look up other related items&mdash;such as cases or opportunities for an account&mdash;within the context of the record you're viewing, without having to navigate to other screens.
+You can look up other related items&mdash;such as reviews or reservations for a product&mdash;within the context of the record you're viewing, without having to navigate to other screens.

 > ![Reference panel](media/reference-panel1.png "Reference panel")